Code changes

 3. Walking, cycling and horse-riding in shared spaces — Rule 63

 Cyclists must take care when passing pedestrians, horse riders or horse-drawn vehicles — especially children, older adults or disabled people.
 Cyclists should slow down, let walkers know they are there (a bell or a polite call) and not pass closely or at high speed, particularly from behind.
-Pedestrians retain right of way on shared paths.
+On shared cycle tracks Rule H2 directs cyclists to give way to pedestrians.

 4. Cyclist positioning on the road — Rules 72 and 66

-Cyclists are now explicitly advised (Rule 72) to ride in the centre of their lane on quiet roads, slow-moving traffic and at junctions; on busier roads and faster traffic, they should keep at least 0.5 metres from the kerb edge.
+Cyclists are now explicitly advised (Rule 72) to ride in the centre of their lane on quiet roads, slow-moving traffic and at junctions.
+On busier roads with faster traffic, Rule 72 says cyclists should allow drivers to overtake where safe to do so while keeping at least 0.5 metres away from the kerb edge — and further where it is safer to do so.
 Groups of cyclists may ride 2 abreast (Rule 66) — particularly safer when riding in larger groups or with children — but should be aware of drivers behind and allow them to overtake when safe.
+(DfT's 29 January 2022 press release referenced these as Rules 67 and 213 under the pre-update numbering.)

 5. Overtaking people cycling or on horseback — Rule 163